Meal planning on a budget: our comprehensive guide

 - Dried or canned beans (chickpeas, lentils, black beans, butter beans, cannellini etc.)

 - Rice (any type, but brown rice is a good prebiotic for gut health)

 - Spices (cumin, paprika, thyme, oregano, curry powder)

 - Canned coconut cream (or milk)

 - Meat (in small quantities)

-Do you need help with budgeting?
-MyBudget’s caring budgeting specialists can show you how to save on food and help you identify the gaps in your budget.
+If you need help with budgeting, MyBudget’s caring budgeting specialists can show you how to save on food and help you identify the gaps in your budget.

 Ready to find out more?

 Call 1300 300 922 or get started today